Linocut Art of St. Matthew Lutheran Church in Houston

 St. Matthew Lutheran Church

-Churches in general are often fascinating structures.
+Churches, in general, are often fascinating structures.
 They tend to reflect the aspirations of the supporters and attendees in directing one’s soul towards a higher and better elevation of life.

 Examples of some parishes that did what they could to embellish their churches without having much in the way of money when first constructed are the Painted Churches near Schulenburg, Texas.
-The insides of those simple churches were transformed into wondrous thoughts of God and eternal life with the ingenious use of paint.
+The insides of those simple churches were transformed into wondrous thoughts of God and eternal life with the clever use of paint.
 From marbleized columns and lush greenery to cherubs emerging from lily-like flowers…this form of adornment was accomplished by talented painters.

 More affluent churches often have more elaborate exteriors as well as interiors.
-St. Matthew’s definitely fits that category.
+St. Matthew’s fits that category.
 What I particularly liked and represented with my art was the juxtaposition of the different roof lines with the tower and the arches that seem to tie it all together.